attrace/code-examples/overview/overview.md

 ## Useful to know

 ### Oracle chain id
-Mainnet ethereum has chain id `1`, rinkeby ethereum testnet chain id `4`.
+Mainnet ethereum has chain id `1`, goerli testnet chain id `5`.

-The oracles internally build a deterministic side-chain following the rules decided by the Attrace DAO, this chain id is `137` for mainnets and `4470` for testnets.
+The oracles internally build a deterministic side-chain following the rules decided by the Attrace DAO, this chain id is `137` for mainnets and `5470` for testnets.

 ### Farms